-In case you do not see this column in your overview, just click on the screwdriver in the bottom right corner and add “Activity” to the list of viewable columns.
+In case you do not see this column in your overview, just click on the cogwheel in the bottom right corner and add “Activity” to the list of viewable columns.

 The colors that you can encounter are:

 Green: It means that the deal has been accepted.

 Light blue: It means that the deal is still in process, in any phase before accepted, but it has been followed up recently (a task, meeting or call was tracked recently), so no urgent action is required.
-It can also be that there is an open call, task or meeting planned for this deal.
+It can also be that there is an open call, task or meeting scheduled for this deal.

 Dark blue/Purple: It means that the deal is in any phase before accepted but the last action concerning this deal has been already taken some time ago.
 The color gets a darker hue the more time passes.
 You can set yourself how many days should be between different phases of your deal.